 Entry to record the cheque received

-We need to add the Loss account to the extent amount which is not paid by insurance company
+Note: We need to add the Loss account to the extent amount that is not paid by the insurance company.
+In other words, the total inventory cost is split between insurance claims receivable and the remaining amount as loss.

-Frequently Asked Questions:
+Frequently Asked Questions

 Is receiving a cheque credit or debit?

-Is check considered Cash in journal entry?
+Is the check considered Cash in the journal entry?

 Cash transactions are not that frequent.
 So, all Checks are deposited in the bank account, which is why we consider Bank GL for recording these Check transactions.